 Calling upon the tenets of Kashmiri cuisine, narial machhli balances sweet and spicy elements through its use of sugar and chilli powder.
-Here, white fish fillets are poached in a coconut and tamarind bath, with a bevy of spices, including cinnamon, cloves, cumin and turmeric, added for extra zing.
+Here, white fish fillets are poached in a coconut and tamarind bath, with a bevvy of spices, including cinnamon, cloves, cumin and turmeric, added for extra zing.

 Rasam soup is a popular dish in South Indian cooking, and here Yotam Ottolenghi pairs the restorative broth with pan-fried sea bass and turmeric potatoes.
-If your spice shelf is well-stocked, Yotam recommends swapping the garam masala for a homemade mix of black pepper, cumin, coriander, caraway and yellow mustard seeds.
+If your spice shelf is well-stocked, Ottolenghi recommends swapping the garam masala for a homemade mix of black pepper, cumin, coriander, caraway and yellow mustard seeds.

 In this south Indian-style dish, coconut curry brings out the unique characteristics of mullet – its deep sweetness and distinct umami kick.
 Tamarind, too, is balanced with sugar, while the usual spice suspects (coriander, mustard and cumin seeds, plus turmeric and chilli) bring everything together.

 Blue eye travella and Desiree potatoes get an Indian treatment with this saucy one-pot curry.
 Tinned tomatoes come in handy here, along with the store-bought curry blend, garam masala.
 Throw in peas or spinach to up your veggie intake and soften the heat.

 Fish curry in 35 minutes?
 It can be done.
 This fish dish calls on tamarind water, coconut milk, turmeric and frozen, finely shredded coconut.
 Serve with steamed rice, store-bought lime pickle and eggplant chutney for an instant banquet.